Debojit-D/arora_summer_school/README.md

    ```
 2. Then, return to the terminal where you ran the heal server command
    and press Ctrl+C to terminate it.

+Note : Any place where you want to stop the robot use Ctrl + C and not Ctrl + Z

  ✅ Always follow this procedure when the robot is not in use.